Zeyu-Li/GitHub_index/main.md

 * [unity-user-guide](https://github.com/Zeyu-Li/unity-user-guide) - A Unity User Guide that supplements the Unity Documentation, along with some tips and tricks!
 Is a collection of my 2D and 3D notes on Unity 🎮
 * [Unity-Template-2D](https://github.com/Zeyu-Li/Unity-Template-2D) - A Unity Tutorial for 2D games 🎮!
 Acts as a template for a 2D platformer
 * [Unity-Template-3D](https://github.com/Zeyu-Li/Unity-Template-3D) - A Unity Tutorial for 3D games 🎮!
 Can act as a 3D template for a platformer
+* [Unity-Advanced-3D-Tutorial](https://github.com/Zeyu-Li/Unity-Advanced-3D-Tutorial) - An overview of advanced Unity 3D features 🎮!
 * [Quarantined_Game_Jam](https://github.com/Zeyu-Li/Quarantined_Game_Jam) - Game Jam during Quarantine 😷.
 Play now here: https://itch.io/embed-upload/2251772?color=fe5e5e
 * [Clockwork](https://github.com/Zeyu-Li/Clockwork) - during a game jam @ MacEwan from November 8-10, 2019 (48 hours), me and a group of 4 others made a full, working game using Unity (C#) (available @ [itch.io](https://itch.io/jam/time-to-game-jam-gadec-fall-game-jam/rate/514331) or [link](https://github.com/Zeyu-Li/ClockworkFinished))
 * [ClockworkFinished](https://github.com/Zeyu-Li/ClockworkFinished) - This is the finished game of Soulwork 🕔; The finished built version of [Clockwork](https://github.com/Zeyu-Li/Clockwork)
 * [GGJ-Alberta2020](https://github.com/Zeyu-Li/GGJ-Alberta2020) - For Global Game Jam Edmonton; Jan.
 31 - Feb.
 2 2020 🎮
-* [ClockworkFinished](https://github.com/Zeyu-Li/ClockworkFinished) - This is the finished game of Soulwork 🕔; The finished built version of [Clockwork](https://github.com/Zeyu-Li/Clockwork)

 ### (4) Pygame